The Dayside Ionopause of Mars: Solar Wind Interaction, Pressure Balance, and Comparisons with Venus: Results

 At Mars, however, the ionospheric density is much smaller than that at Venus.
 Previous studies have shown that the ion coulomb collision rate is only comparable to the ion gyrofrequency in the ionospheric dynamo region that lies between 100 and 250 km in altitude, well below that of the ionopause \cite{withers_theoretical_2008, opgenoorth_day-side_2010}.
 Therefore, in contrast to the two main mechanisms that affect the thickness of Venusian ionopauses at low and high altitudes, the ion gyroradius scale becomes the most important factor that determines the ionopause thickness at Mars.
 Figure~\ref{fig:ta}b shows the ionopause thickness as a function of altitude based on the MARSIS in situ measurements.
 In general, we find that the ionopause thickness increases with altitude at Mars due to lower magnetic field strength at higher altitudes \cite{holmberg_maven_2019}.
+Another contributing factor to this trend is that higher fields are associated with higher solar wind dynamic pressure, thus thin ionopauses tend to be found in lower altitudes.
 Figure~\ref{fig:tb}b shows the ionopause thickness as a function of the field strength.
-If we assume the topside ionospheric composition is about 50\% $\textup{O}^+$ ions and 50\% $\textup{O}_2^+$ ions, and $T_\textup{ {i}} \approx T_\textup{ {e}} \approx 3000$ K, by repeating the same procedure as in Figure~\ref{fig:tb}a, we find that the ionopause at Mars has a thickness of about 5.7 ion gyroradii, comparable to 5.3 ion gyroradii at Venus \cite{girazian_seasonal_2019}.
+If we assume the topside ionospheric composition is about 50\% $\textup{O}^+$ ions and 50\% $\textup{O}_2^+$ ions, and $T_\textup{ {i}} \approx T_\textup{ {e}} \approx 3000 \pm 500$ K, by repeating the same procedure as in Figure~\ref{fig:tb}a, we find that the ionopause at Mars has a thickness of $5.8 \pm 1.3$ ion gyroradii, comparable to 5.4 ion gyroradii at Venus \cite{girazian_seasonal_2019}.